CiscoTestAutomation/genietelemetry/docs/harness.rst

     blinded to the testbed.

 To call the processor inside of your testscript.
-You should always import GenieMonitorRunner and calls the defined processor.
+You should always import TelemetryRunner and calls the defined processor.

 .. code-block:: python

     from ats import aetest
-    from geniemonitor.runner import GenieMonitorRunner
+    from telemetry.runner import TelemetryRunner

     class HelloWorldTestcase(aetest.Testcase):

-        @aetest.processors.pre(GenieMonitorRunner.processor_pre)
+        @aetest.processors.pre(TelemetryRunner.processor_pre)
         @aetest.test
         def Hello(self):
             pass